 The critical discussion on the written assay is evaluated on a 0-30 scale and will affect the 10% of the final grade.

-The final grade will be announced just at the end of the colloquium.
+The final grade, defined not analytically but subjectively by the teacher, will be communicated immediately at the end of the oral test.

 If, due to the continuation of the COVID-19 emergency, it is necessary to integrate with the remote mode, the carrying out of the profit examinations will proceed as usual: an oral interview conducted in two parts:

 1. Oral exam regarding the topics of the course;

 2. Oral presentation of the written report

 Each student enrolled in the call will receive (about 5 days before the date of the call) an email with the following informations:

 1. Date and time of convocation

 2. Teams links to access the exam session (only for remote mode)